-If you fit this description and you are eager to start your career a Training Provider will assess you to establish if the Traineeship is the right path for you.
+If you fit this description and you are eager to start your career, then a Training Provider will assess you to establish if the Traineeship is the right path for you.

 A Traineeship is a significant step towards a fruitful and enjoyable career.

 Once you have completed your Traineeship, you will have gained the skills, abilities and experience to gain an Apprenticeship.
 You will also receive meaningful, constructive feedback and a reference you can use for future job applications.